Quick facts about forming a West Virginia LLC

 Step 2: Choose a registered agent

-As in all other states, West Virginia requires every LLC to have a registered agent.
-Your LLC can be our registered agent if you provide a physical address and phone number and the person designated to receive process is over the age of 18.
+As in all other states, every LLC in West Virginia must designate a registered agent.
+This West Virginia registered agent can be yourself if you provide a physical address and phone number, and the person designated to receive service of process is over the age of 18.

 You must provide the name of the registered agent and the physical street address in West Virginia as a place where service of process can be made.
 The registered agent must be a resident of West Virginia or a corporation or LLC authorized to do business in West Virginia.